Do I need a divorce mediator?

 A two-hour package, which includes up to 80 minutes on the phone and a written report of the legal advice.
 The 80 minutes does not need to be used all in one go, so can helpfully compliment the mediation process. £399 inc VAT.

 Memorandum Legal Advice, this is where the family law solicitor will check your agreement that has been reached in family mediation and recorded in your Memorandum of Understanding.
 They will then write a report of their findings and this allows you to show the court you have taken independent legal advice on the agreement reached. £299 inc VAT.

 What is mediation in divorce?

-Mediation in divorce is a process that uses a tried and trusted method of dispute resolution, in order to help you both reach an agreement on the financial and parenting arrangements.
+Mediation in divorce is a Ministry of Justice approved mediation process that uses a tried and trusted method of dispute resolution, in order to help you both reach an agreement on the financial and parenting arrangements.
 Mediate UK use a method of mediation called progressive mediation which is focused on helping you move on and get to an agreement.
 It works for 90% of our clients.
 The national average for a successful divorce mediation is 73% – so whichever divorce mediator service you use, the odds are with you to reach agreement

 Who pays for mediation?

 Divorce mediation fees are usually shared equally and most mediation services will quote prices per person.
 However either party can pay for the full costs by agreement.
 There is more in our blog ‘Who pays for family mediation’.